+Cross-Commodity Position Authorization.
+If in the ordinary course of its business an Enron Business Unit or trading desk incurs an exposure to an underlying commodity or financial instrument for which it does not have explicit authority to carry, this exposure should be hedged internally with the appropriate Enron desk(s), with appropriate notification to the Chief Risk Officer or his designee(s).
+Hedge positions should be in instruments that have an observable correlation with the underlying exposure, and should be rebalanced regularly to substantially neutralize the underlying exposure.

+Upon notification to the Chief Risk Officer or his designee(s), the Enron Business Unit Office of the Chairman who has authority for that commodity group may authorize a specific trader in a different commodity group to take speculative positions with other Enron trading desks in commodities and/or financial instruments other than those which that trader has explicit authority to trade (i.e. the Business Unit Office of the Chairman for North American Natural Gas may authorize a trader in the Coal group to trade gas with the North American Natural Gas desk).
+For limit monitoring purposes of Enron’s consolidated trading results, these cross-commodity positions shall be captured by individual commodity to facilitate aggregation and reporting of Enron’s consolidated exposure by commodity in the Daily Position Report (Coal desk’s gas position will be aggregated with the North American Natural Gas commodity group.)

-.Office of the Chairman .Position Measurement Parameters.
+Position Measurement Parameters.
 Any changes to parameters used in the aggregation and measurement of Positions must be approved by the Enron Corp.
 Chief Risk Officer or his designee(s).
 This includes, but is not limited to, the Benchmark Positions, VaR parameters, Maturity/Gap Risk periods, conversion ratios, volatility factors and correlation factors.
 Any material change as determined by the Chief Risk Officer will be communicated to Enron’s Board at the next regularly scheduled Board of Directors’ meeting.

 Interim Policy for New Commodity Groups.
 The President of Enron Corp. and the Chief Risk Officer of Enron Corp. may approve positions in new Commodity Group(s) prior to approval in the next meeting of the Enron Corp.
-Board of Directors, subject to the following criteria: (i) maximum VaR of $1 million, along with corresponding position limits, (ii) maximum initial term of six (6) months, subject to one extension for an additional term prior to review by the Board of Directors for permanent limits, and (iii) interim VaR limits do not change the Aggregate VaR Limit.
+Board of Directors, subject to the following criteria: (i) maximum VaR of $1 million, along with corresponding position limits, and (ii) maximum initial term of six (6) months, subject to one extension for an additional term prior to review by the Board of Directors for permanent limits.
+These interim limits adjust the limit violation and loss notification requirements at the commodity group level until the granted limits expire, but they do not change the Aggregate VaR Limit.
+Interim limits are to be reported to the Enron Corp.
+Board of Directors at each regularly scheduled Board of Directors’ meeting.

 Discretionary VaR.
-The President of Enron Corp. and the Chief Risk Officer of Enron Corp. may allocate “Discretionary VaR” to the existing Commodity Groups listed in Appendix I, along with the corresponding adjustments to Net Open Position limits and Maturity/Gap Position limits, under the following guidelines: (i) allocation is limited to 100% of the existing VaR limit in Appendix I, (ii) VaR allocation and corresponding adjustments to position limits adjust the limit violation and loss notification requirements at the commodity group level, (iii) term of allocation is determined by President and Chief Risk Officer, (iv) allocation of Discretionary VaR increases the Aggregate VaR Limit until such time the allocation expires, and (v) Discretionary VaR allocations which are converted to permanent limits reduce the available Discretionary VaR.
+The Enron Corp.
+Chief Risk Officer may allocate “Discretionary VaR” to the existing Commodity Groups listed in Appendix I, along with the corresponding adjustments to Net Open Position limits and Maturity/Gap Position limits, under the following guidelines: (i) allocation is limited to 100% of the existing commodity group VaR limit in Appendix I, (ii) VaR allocation and corresponding adjustments to position limits adjust the limit violation and loss notification requirements at the commodity group level, (iii) nominal allocations of Discretionary VaR may exceed the amount listed in Appendix I due to portfolio diversification effect, as determined by the Chief Risk Officer, (iv) term of allocation is determined by the Chief Risk Officer.
 Discretionary VaR allocations are to be reported to the Enron Corp.
 Board of Directors at each regularly scheduled Board of Directors’ meeting.